usccolumbia/AIMaterialScripts/README.md

 ```
 python predict.py test.cif
 ```
-will report
+will report [1]

-[1]  the probability that this crystal has high-ion conductivity
+indicating that that this crystal has high-ion conductivity